koyalbhartia/Cpp-Capstone-SnakeGame/README.md

 ## Class Structure

 1. Levelsetter : This is a custom created class that handles fuctionalities related to the level of game i.e easy/medium/hard.
-The functionality that has been included is : 1.
-The class asks the user to input a lavel between 1 to 5.
-1 corresponds to the lowest speed (easy) and 5 corresponds to the highest speed (hard).
-2. The class also asks the user to input the grid size.
+The functionality that has been included is : 1.``` The class asks the user to input a level between 1 to 5.
+Here 1 corresponds to the lowest speed (easy) and 5 corresponds to the highest speed (hard).'''
+2.``` The class also asks the user to input the grid size.
 A bigger grid size makes the game more difficult to play.
 A smaller grid size is easier to play with.
-Hence we can have a permutation combination of the above two features.
-This has been shown in ```levelsetter.cpp and levelsetter.h.```
+Hence we can have a permutation combination of the above two features.``` This has been shown in ```levelsetter.cpp and levelsetter.h.```

 2. Renderer : The Renderer class given by Udacity is used here.
 This now includes the new feature of custom grid size.